-Potentially Fatal Eating Disorder Affects Type 1 DiabeticsThe Diabetes Site
+Potentially Fatal Eating Disorder Affects People with Type 1 DiabetesThe Diabetes Site

 We Are Diabetes points out that Type 1 diabetics may develop unhealthy perceptions about eating, which results from a lifetime of focusing on food.
 As a result, people living with Type 1 diabetes — women in particular — may avoid taking insulin, or may take only enough to avoid hospitalization, to control the weight gain associated with taking insulin on a regular basis.
 The obsessive desire to control weight or to binge on sugary foods usually starts during a person’s teenage years.

-The good news is that there’s hope for Type 1 diabetics who may be suffering from eating disorders such as diabulimia.
+The good news is that there’s hope for people with type 1 diabetes who may be suffering from eating disorders such as diabulimia.
 Specialized treatment helps patients develop the positive attitudes about food necessary to regain control and improve their health, according to the Atlantic.
-Since sufferers often don’t look like there’s anything wrong, learning more about the connection between Type 1 diabetes and eating disorders could help you or someone you love.
+Since sufferers often don’t look like there’s anything wrong, learning more about the connection between type 1 diabetes and eating disorders could help you or someone you love.